handknitted/maxstack/README.md

 # maxstack
-A devstack environment with some services
+A devstack environment with monasca-api and monasca-transform.

+## To start:

+    vagrant up
+    vagrant ssh
+    cd devstack
+    ./stack.sh